kSpacer201/make_release_with_git/README.md

 # make_release_with_git
-easy tool to make package or file patch tar.gz package for softwares
+easy tool to make package or modified files to a tar.gz package for softwares
 # prerequests
  - git
  - tar